 Though all the characters have their comedic and dramatic moments, Devon effectively provides most of the comic relief with her animated physical humor and matter-of-fact punchline delivery.
 Oh’s a real-life musician who sings and plays the ukulele in the show.
 They’re also a multi-disciplinary queer artist who feels very “undefinable” and “gender fluid,” they tell LGBTQ Nation.

 And yet Devon never comes off as a one-dimensional, especially as the second season delves into their family dynamics and social life.

 “Never in my life did I think that this kind of visibility would be possible,” Oh says of her character.
 “When you really step back, you’re like, ‘Holy crap.
 That is a Korean-American character unapologetically standing in their sex-positivity, their queerness, their personality, their joy, their desire and it’s not sexual and it’s completely genuine and funny.
 The complexity there alone is so three-dimensional and has futurity.”

-“So much about it is about visibility and permission,” she adds, as all three main actresses say that viewers have reached out to share their coming out experiences and stories of relating to their families, evidence of the show’s authenticity and power.
+“So much about it is about visibility and permission,” they add, as all three main actresses say that viewers have reached out to share their coming out experiences and stories of relating to their families, evidence of the show’s powerful authenticity.

 Queering is especially important considering the dearth of queer female content in the world.
-In Di Bortoli’s home country of Brazil, there’s zero shows about queer women, and whenever one rarely appears, they’re often sexualized or stereotyped.
+In Di Bortoli’s home country of Brazil, there are zero shows about queer women, and in the rare event that one appears, they’re often heavily sexualized or stereotyped.